Skn0tt/interval-on-edge-functions/README.md

 acts as a remote-controlled UI.
 UI and workflow need a two-way communication channel.
 Ideally, this would be a websocket.
-They're not supported on Edge Functions, so we'll use a [Pusher](https://pusher.com) channel for now.
+Edge Functions don't directly support them, so we'll use [SimpleMQ](https://gitlab.com/Skn0tt/simplemq) as a relay for now.

 ## Try it out